tonethar/IGME-430-Spring-2021/hw-notes/HW-simple-models-HW.md

 ### IV-A. server/app.js

-- talk about Mongo code above
+- talk about Mongo cloud code above
 - look at a local install of `mongo`:
   - `mongo` (the client) and `mongod` (the server)
   - a PDF in myCourses covers how to install this